hww3/finscribe/README.txt

-setting up FinBlog
+setting up FinScribe

-FinBlog supports storing its data either using mySQL or SQLite.
+FinScribe supports storing its data either using mySQL or SQLite.
 Depending on which you choose to use, you'll need to have the appropriate libraries installed before building and installing Pike.
 If you already have Pike installed, and later choose to add support for one of these database engines, you can easily do that.
 SQLite is probably the easier of the two to install support for, as you can use Monger.

-0. Make sure that the FinBlog directory is within the Fins directory.
+0. Make sure that the FinScribe directory is within the Fins directory.
 1. Prepare the database:
    Mysql:
    a.
 Create a mysql database for the blog.